Credit Agricole sees Greek unit sale within weeks

 PARIS Credit Agricole (CAGR.PA) said a deal to sell troubled Greek arm Emporiki could be wrapped up within weeks, as costs stemming from distressed euro zone economies hammered the French bank's quarterly results.

-Some of the moves are coming at a stiff price for the bank, at least in the short term.

-It announced a 427 million euro ($534 million) charge after cutting its stake in Intesa Sanpaolo below 2 percent from 5 percent.
+It announced a 427 million euro $534 million charge after cutting its stake in Intesa Sanpaolo (ISP.MI) - Italy's largest bank - below 2 percent from 5 percent.
 It also took a 370 million euro hit on Tuesday from its business in Greece.

 Credit Agricole, 56 percent controlled by cooperative French regional banks, said talks were continuing with Greek authorities and the European Commission about a sale of Emporiki, a major drag on the bank's valuation, adding it had not entered advanced negotiations with any bidder.

-Chief Executive Jean-Paul Chifflet told journalists that a deal could be reached with one of three bidders in "a matter of weeks" adding that it could retain up to 10 percent.
-Credit Agricole said on August 9 it was assessing offers from Greek banks for Emporiki.
+Chief executive Jean-Paul Chifflet said on a conference call that a deal leaving it with a maximum stake of 10 percent in Emporiki could be reached with one of three bidders in "a matter of weeks".
+Credit Agricole had said on August 9 it was assessing offers from Greek banks for Emporiki.

 It said on Tuesday it financed a 2.3 billion-euro ($2.9 billion) capital hike at Emporiki in July through its 4.6 billion net funding to the bank.